kubeedge/website/content/en/docs/advanced/admission.md

 type: docs
 ---

-KubeEdge supports [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) to control resources on the edge.
+KubeEdge uses [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) for KubeEdge API validation and automated configurations for resources on the edge.

 We provide a tool called [admission](https://github.com/kubeedge/kubeedge/tree/master/cloud/cmd/admission) to valid the type of each property should be Int or String.